MichalTorma/android-terminal-setup/README.md

 ### Port Forwarding Setup

-Since Android containers often require port forwarding to be accessible from outside, SSH is configured to run on port **2222** by default.
-This makes it easier to set up port forwarding with 4-digit ports.
+Since Android Terminal runs in a containerized environment, port forwarding is required to access SSH from outside the Android device.
+SSH is configured to run on port **2222** by default for easier port forwarding setup.

-**Common port forwarding scenarios:**
+**Port forwarding methods for Android Terminal:**
-- **ADB port forwarding**: `adb forward tcp:2222 tcp:2222`
+- **ADB port forwarding** (recommended): `adb forward tcp:2222 tcp:2222`
-- **Termux port forwarding**: Use Termux's port forwarding feature
 - **Android Studio**: Configure port forwarding in the emulator settings
-- **Physical device**: Use apps like "Port Forwarding" or similar
+- **Physical device**: Use ADB over USB or wireless debugging
+- **Development tools**: Most Android development tools support port forwarding to the Android Terminal container

 ### Start SSH server